 United States Transportation Command (USTRANSCOM) is one of nine unified commands in the United States military structure.
 Established in 1987 to manage transportation in wartime, USTRANSCOM took on increased responsibilities when, in February of 1992, it was designated as the single manager for air, land, and sea transportation for the DOD, both in times of peace and war.
 As a functional unified command, USTRANSCOM has global responsibility to support combatant commanders' requests for intertheater lift.
 The supported combatant commander establishes these movement requirements in a time-phased force and deployment data (TPFDD), which is a listing of the supported combatant commander needs.
 This TPFDD is sent to supporting commanders via the Global Command and Control System (GCCS).
-Each combatant commander reviews this database, validates requests, and establishes or revises detailed transportation requirements.
+Each combatant commander requirements.